rswag/rswag/README.md

 By default, the above command will create spec under _spec/requests_ folder.
 You can pass an option to change this default path as in `rails generate rspec:swagger API::BlogsController --spec_path integration`.
 This will create the spec file _spec/integration/blogs_spec.rb_

-4. Generate the Swagger JSON file(s)
+4. Generate the OpenAPI JSON file(s)

     ```ruby
     rake rswag:specs:swaggerize